 Needed: Undercover Agents

-World War II began on September 3, 1939, when Britain and France declared war on Germany, which was under the control of Adolph Hitler.
+World War II began on September 3, 1939, when Britain and France declared war on Germany, which was under the control of Adolf Hitler.
 On September 10, Canada officially joined the war on Germany as well.

 By 1940, things were looking grim for the Allies.
 German troops had invaded much of Europe, and there was a real possibility that Britain was next.
 British Prime Minister Winston Churchill knew something more had to be done.
 He decided to wage a “secret war” against Hitler’s armies.
 He would send undercover agents deep into enemy territory to weaken German forces.
 But first, these agents needed to be trained.